New grass hybrid could help reduce the likelihood of flooding

 - Collaboration of BBSRC-funded scientists use hybridised forage grass to combine fast root growth and efficient soil water retention

-- Field experiments show Festulolium cultivar reduces water runoff by up to 51 per cent against nationally-recommended cultivar
+- Field experiments show Festulolium cultivar reduces water runoff by up to 51% against nationally-recommended cultivar

 - Potential for the hybrid to capture more water and reduce runoff and likelihood of flood generation